atuican/WatsonFacialRecognition/README.md

 Unity package set up to work in conjunction with IBM Watson and that can be modified using the readme.
 Adapted from the IBM Watson Unity SDK here: https://github.com/watson-developer-cloud/unity-sdk

-For information on how to set up the environment, please consult the setup page.
+For information on how to set up the environment, please consult the Setup.md page.
+Full project can be found on the releases page.